 Su'ao Cold Spring Park Introduction

-The Su'ao Cold Spring, known as the "World's Best Spring," is located in the northern part of Su'ao Township and is one of the two natural underground treasures of the Lanyang Plain, alongside the Jiaoxi Hot Spring.
-It is said that in the early days, the residents of Su'ao often found insects dead in the cold spring water, mistakenly believing that the spring water was toxic and thus dared not approach it.
-During the Japanese colonial period, Taiwan's first governor, Seigo Yamaguchi, bathed in the Su'ao Cold Spring while on an expedition to Nanao; he not only felt incredibly cooled after bathing but also found his spirits invigorated.
-A Japanese soldier named Nobuyuki Takenaka, during a military trip, felt greatly revitalized after drinking the cold spring water.
-After retiring, Takenaka settled in Su'ao Township and began researching the composition of the cold spring, ultimately confirming that it was not toxic and possessed unique therapeutic effects, which continue to be a source of pride for the townspeople today.
-It is rumored that frequent soaking in Su'ao Cold Spring is beneficial for the skin, regarded by local women as a natural beauty secret, and it assists with stomach and lung ailments, as well as conditions like kidney stones, bladder stones, gout, diabetes, and various chronic obesity issues.
-Interestingly, not only was the efficacy of the cold spring confirmed, but Takenaka also recognized the unique taste and carbon dioxide content of the spring, leading him to establish Taiwan's first soda factory, the "Qixing Cool Soda Factory," at the foot of Qixing Mountain, producing the popular and trendy "marble soda."
-Although marble soda is no longer produced, "yokan" still remains a representative specialty of Su'ao Cold Spring today.
-The Su'ao Cold Spring is characterized as a "low temperature mineral spring" with a constant temperature of 22 degrees Celsius.
-Formed by the abundant rainfall in Yilan and the thick limestone layer terrain of Su'ao, the spring water is colorless, odorless, and transparent, with bubbles occasionally rising from the ground, making it a carbonated spring suitable for both bathing and drinking.
-The continuously rising fine bubbles at the bottom create a unique experience, resembling soaking in a sugar-free soda.
+The unique "World's First Strange Spring," Su-ao Cold Spring, is located in the northern part of Su-ao Township, alongside Jiaoxi Hot Springs as two natural underground treasures of the Lanyang Plain.
+It is said that in the past, the local people often found insects dead in the cold spring water and mistook it for poison, causing them to avoid the area.
+During the Japanese colonial period, Taiwan's first governor, Katsuro Yamaguchi, bathed in the Su-ao Cold Spring while on an expedition to Nanao.
+After the bath, he felt an incredible coolness and was invigorated.
+Also, a Japanese army officer, Nobuyuki Takenaka, experienced a surge of energy after drinking the cold spring water during his military travels.
+After retiring, Takenaka settled in Su-ao Township and began studying the spring's composition, confirming that it was not only non-toxic but also had special therapeutic effects, which continue to be a source of pride for the residents of Su-ao.
+It is said that regular baths in Su-ao Cold Spring benefit the skin, earning it the title of a natural beauty secret among local women.
+It also aids in conditions related to the stomach and lungs, as well as kidney stones, bladder stones, gout, diabetes, and various chronic obesity issues.
+Interestingly, in addition to confirming the therapeutic effects, Takenaka noticed the cold spring's rich carbon dioxide content and unique cooling taste, establishing Taiwan's first soda factory, "Qixing Cool Soda Factory," at the foot of Qixing Mountain, producing the popular "marble soda."
+Japanese businessman Shinichi Nakamura also utilized the cold spring's properties to set up a factory by the paddy bridge to make "yokan."
+Although "marble soda" is no longer produced, "yokan" remains a representative specialty of Su-ao Cold Spring.
+Characteristically, Su-ao Cold Spring is a "low-temperature mineral spring" with a constant temperature of 22 degrees Celsius, formed due to the abundant rainfall in Yilan and the thick limestone terrain in Su-ao.
+The spring water is colorless, odorless, and transparent, with bubbles frequently surfacing from the ground, making it a carbonated spring suitable for bathing and drinking.
+The bubbles that continuously emerge from the bottom create a unique experience, akin to soaking in sugar-free soda.